microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/02-DeployAndConfigure.md

 Finally, select **Create** to deploy the service.

 Soon after selecting Create, you will be redirected to a page that looks like this (below), and where you can monitor the status of your deployment.
+This deployment option and configuration typically takes less than five minutes to deploy.
+Some images of what you might see are below.

 ![](../graphics/deploymentunderway.png)